Can Foot Pain Cause Back Pain?

 Sometimes, the cause of your back pain is obvious, like a sports injury or bending the wrong way.
 Other times, however, the reason might be surprising, like when the culprit turns out to be your feet and improper footwear.

-Another major cause for back pain is hyper or over pronation.
+Another major cause for back pain is flat feet overpronation.
 Pronation refers to an inward motion of the foot, which results in collapsed arches and flat feet when you stand, walk or run.
+Research how to prevent fallen arches to protect your back.

 There should be mild pronation when you walk and run.
-It is a necessary motion that allows for the dynamic action of the foot and ankle to reduce impacts on the body while walking and running.
+It is a necessary motion that allows for the dynamic action of the foot and ankle to reduce impacts on the body.
+Developing proper foot posture through the use of shoe inserts and physical therapy could prevent lumbar spine discomfort and other nerve pain.

 The problem arises when there is excessive or over pronation.